Useful tips to help you plan a successful gorilla trekking safari in Uganda

 Halfway the 10-hour journey is Lake Mburo National Park, a small wilderness sanctuary that often works as a buffer for the long odious drive to the gorillas.
 One can have an evening walking safari and morning game drive through the park before continuing their extended drive southwest.

-Alternatively, you can take a small flight from Entebbe to Kisoro Airstrip, about 38 km from the park.
-With a 4×4 car transfer, it would take you about 2 hours drive on the dirt road to any of the four trailheads in Bwindi and about 1 hour to get to Mgahinga.
+Alternatively, you can take a small local flight from Entebbe to Kisoro Airstrip in the south of Bwindi or Kihihi Airstrip in the north of Bwindi, both about 38 km from the park.
+With a 4×4 car transfer, it would take you about 2 hours drive on the dirt road from any of the airstrips to any of the four trailheads in Bwindi and about 1 hour to get to Mgahinga.

 The destination offers more for Africa safari, and a gorilla safari in Uganda can provide you with both the rainforest and the savannah plains big-game experience.
 Something other safari destinations cannot offer.